Colorado City, Arizona: History

 Most of the property in the town was owned by the United Effort Plan, a real estate trust of the FLDS.
-In 2007 the state authorities began dismantling church ownership of Colorado City lands.
+In 2007, the state authorities began dismantling church ownership of Colorado City lands.
 The FLDS church retaliated and indoctrinated their followers against the state, believing they were being targeted because of their beliefs.
 The FLDS followers became further secluded as a result.
 Remaining FLDS members refuse to believe the charges against Jeffs.

 On April 6, 2010, law enforcement officials in Mohave County, Arizona, and Washington County, Utah, served five search warrants seeking records from town officers.
 The warrants were served on government officials and departments, including the Town Manager, David Darger, as well as Colorado City's fire chief Jacob Barlow.
-As a result of the initial warrants, the Hildale-Colorado City Department of Public Safety was shut down, and emergency responders were prohibited from responding to calls without the approval of county officials.
+As a result of the initial warrants, the Hildale Department of Public Safety was shut down, and emergency responders were prohibited from responding to calls without the approval of county officials.
 Firefighter Glen Jeffs indicated that the warrants referenced "misuse of funds".

 In response to a civil rights lawsuit by the United States Justice Department alleging that the Colorado City government, including law enforcement, was taking orders from the FLDS Church, Arizona Attorney General Tom Horne announced in July 2012 that he was allocating funding to allow the Mohave County Sheriff's Department to provide daily patrols in the town.

 On March 20, 2014, a jury hearing the case of Cooke et al v.
 Colorado City, Town of et al ruled that the towns of Colorado City and Hildale had discriminated against Ronald and Jinjer Cooke because they were not members of the FLDS Church.
 The Cookes were awarded $5.2 million for "religious discrimination".
 The Cooke family had moved to the Short Creek area in 2008 but were refused access to utilities by the towns of Colorado City and Hildale.
 As a result of the ruling, Arizona Attorney General Tom Horne issued a press release stating that he "wants to eradicate discrimination in two polygamous towns" and believes that the court ruling will give him the tools to do it.